mammadu/my_tar/README.md

 TODO:
-fill_prefix
+Create fill_prefix() function
 Check if an archive is actually an archive
-Check if all arguments for c option exist
+Check if all arguments for each option exist
+Check if the proper amount of arguments are present